This page contains important information for current students. There are links on this page for:

 - Respect human diversity and personal rights, and

-- Know about American Indian language, history, government, and culture (this component is addressed in ED 385).
+- Know about American Indian language, history, government, and culture.

-The purpose of the Human Relations requirements is to prepare you for teaching in a multicultural society.
-The Human Relations requirements also satisfy standards 3D, 3F, and 3J on “Diverse Learners” of the Standards of Effective Practice.
-The Human Relations requirements (a-d) for St. Olaf College teacher candidates are met by:
+The purpose of the Human Relations requirement is to prepare you for teaching in a multicultural society and is met by:

 - Satisfactorily completing the Cognitive Component (coursework) and the Experiential Component (the completion of a 300-level January Term or its equivalent in a multicultural setting prior to student teaching) and documenting how you met the components in Tk20.
 The following areas must be addressed: Racial/Ethnic Diversity, Cultural Diversity (including gender roles and religious diversity), Socioeconomic Diversity, and Linguistic Diversity, and